We all understand this approach helps us avoid N+1 hits to the database, right?

 Now the hack is _set.

-Just related_name at the Python object level, not relate to sql stuff.
-If you dont set, django will use it as default.
+It's just related_name at the Python object level, not related to SQL stuff.
+If you don't set it, Django will use it as the default.

 Now I added it.